grafana/grafana/docs/sources/installation/configuration.md

 ## [external_image_storage.s3]

+### endpoint
+Optional endpoint URL (hostname or fully qualified URI) to override the default generated S3 endpoint.
+If you want to keep the default, just leave this empty.
+You must still provide a `region` value if you specify an endpoint.

+## path_style_access
+Set this to true to force path-style addressing in S3 requests, i.e., `http://s3.amazonaws.com/BUCKET/KEY`, instead of the default, which is virtual hosted bucket addressing when possible (`http://BUCKET.s3.amazonaws.com/KEY`).

+Note: This option is specific to the Amazon S3 service.

 ### bucket
-Bucket name for S3. e.g. grafana.snapshot
+Bucket name for S3. e.g. grafana.snapshot.

 ### region
-Region name for S3. e.g. 'us-east-1', 'cn-north-1', etc
+Region name for S3. e.g. 'us-east-1', 'cn-north-1', etc.

 ### path
-Optional extra path inside bucket, useful to apply expiration policies
+Optional extra path inside bucket, useful to apply expiration policies.

 ### bucket_url
 (for backward compatibility, only works when no bucket or region are configured)